monkbai/DNN-decompiler/README.md

 # BTD: DNN Executables Decompiler

-Research Artifact for our USENIXSecurity 2023 paper: "Decompiling x86 Deep Neural Network Executables"
+Research Artifact for our USENIX Security 2023 paper: "Decompiling x86 Deep Neural Network Executables"

+BTD is the **first** deep neural network (DNN) executables decompiler.
+BTD takes DNN executables and outputs full model specifications, including types of DNN operators, network topology, dimensions, and parameters that are (nearly) identical to those of the input models.
+BTD is evaluated to be robust against complex compiler optimizations.
+Please find our paper for details.

 Paper: [will release soon](README.md)